A Party For Your Taste Buds: Medellin Exotic Fruits Tour

-Here’s a look at everything we tasted (except the soursop, which we could have had juice from at the end).
+Here’s a look at everything we tasted on our exotic fruit tour (except the soursop, which we could have had juice from at the end).
 We finished up our tour with fresh juice mixed with milk and then four different types of passion fruit.
 I had the borojo juice, which was lovely.

 So I’ve always wondered why I can never find passion fruit in the grocery stores in the U.S., and my new theory is that Colombia exports all of them to Britain for use on the Great British Bake Off.
 So there’s your conspiracy theory for the day…